wntrblm/nox/docs/tutorial.rst

     @nox.session(python='2.7')
     def tests(session):
-        # Install py.test
+        # Install pytest
         session.install('pytest')
         # Install everything in requirements-dev.txt
         session.install('-r', 'requirements-dev.txt')
         # Install the current package in editable mode.
         session.install('-e', '.')
-        # Run py.test.
-This uses the py.test executable in the virtualenv.
+        # Run pytest.
+This uses the pytest executable in the virtualenv.
-        session.run('py.test')
+        session.run('pytest')

 You can create as many session as you want and sessions can use multiple Python versions, for example::